infosoftas/info-subscription-doc/source/billing/standalone.rst

 #.
 Organization - The issuer of the invoice.
 #.
 Subscriber - The receiver of the invoice.
 #.
 Subscriber Account - The billing account where charges should be deducted.
 #.
-BillingPlan - How should billing and subsequent dunning behave.
+Billing Plan - How should billing and subsequent dunning behave.
 #.
 Payment Agreement - How should automatic payments be requested and processed.

 Since the details of each of these items are present in the system, all that is required is to determine which ones to use, and define the correct Ids.